-The Mandatory Built-up Overlay identifies specific parcels in the city which require to be built up to minimum 80% GFA as specified in the zoning plan.
+The Mandatory Built-up Overlay identifies specific parcels in the city which require to be built up minimum 80% of the GFA as mentioned in the zoning plan.
 These are applied to strategic sites in the city which are required to have the necessary built up density.
 Developments in such parcels shall be required to meet the plot ratio as set by OSC, City of Kigali.
 In situations where the developments within the overlay have been identified as heritage by the Heritage Overlay, the requirements of the Heritage Overlay shall supersede.

-Figure 5.8: Mandatory Built Up Overlay Plan Source: Surbana
+Figure 5.8: Mandatory Built Up Overlay Plan Source: Surban